Sony says the PlayStation 5 will be 'immersive' and 'seamless'

 Sony previously announced a partnership with Microsoft to improve its PlayStation Now cloud infrastructure.
 Last week, it also revealed that that the PS5 would pack a third-generation, 8-core AMD Ryzen CPU built with 7-nanometer Zen 2 microarchitecture.
 That will be paired with a custom Radeon Navi GPU that supports ray-tracing.

-None of this is surprising considering those specs and how much graphics and disk speeds have increased since the PS4 was first introduced in 2013.
-However, Sony is taking pains to show how all this technology will make gaming more fun by reducing glitches and, particularly, cloud issues that can affect online and team play.
+Of course, you'd expect it to dramatically outperform a PS4 considering how much graphics and disk speeds have increased since it was first introduced in 2013.
+However, Sony seems to be taking pains to show how this all technology will make gaming more fun by minimizing load times, glitchy playback and cloud issues that can affect online/team play.
+Now, we just need to know how much all of this will cost.